department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/SetUp/DevelopmentSetUpProcess/QA resources/index.md

 - Typically it takes ~10-15 minutes for Android to build, and about 5 minutes longer than that for iOS to build.
 - If any build fails, attempt to re-run the failed builds at least once (iOS in particular can be a little flaky).

-## Mobile team tools (as they relate to QA)
-### 1Password
-The VAMobile and VA.gov vaults contain usernames and passwords for staging test users.

 ### Github
 Most commonly used: [writing a bug ticket with the new bug report template](https://github.com/department-of-veterans-affairs/va-mobile-app/issues/new?assignees=&labels=bug&template=bug-report.md&title=BUG+-+%5BSEVERITY%5D+-+%5BiOS%2FAndroid%2FAll%5D+-+%5BShort+description%5D).